Estimated reading time: 4 minutes

 Due to the high levels of isothiocyanates,t can have a very smelly side effect and give the dog wind.

-As above, Brussel sprouts along with cabbage etc., can result in very gassy effects.
+As mentioned above, Brussels sprouts, along with cabbage etc., can result in very gassy effects.

 So whilst it is suitable for dogs, it should be fed very rarely due to the possibility of smelly wind – you’ve been warned.